kanaka/mal/README.md

 *The ChucK implementation was created by [Vasilij Schneidermann](https://github.com/wasamasa)*

-The ChucK implementation has been tested with ChucK 1.3.5.2 on Arch Linux.
+The ChucK implementation has been tested with ChucK 1.3.5.2.

 ```
 cd chuck